FormaServe/formaserve.github.io/README.md

 We have been developing Open Source software for IBM i since the early 2000s and always have time for a natter about Open Source on IBM i.

+## 👴 User Groups, Presentations & Workshops

+We have been speaking at IBM user groups both in Europe and the US for nearly 20 years.
+Our first presentation was at IBM Portsmouth (UK) in 2003.

+In 2022, FormaServe was the only non-IBMer speaking at the yearly IBM i Development Day.

+Our presentations can be found at [this link](https://github.com/FormaServe/f_Learning/tree/master/User_Groups)

 ## 📹 Our Learning Videos

 Our IBM i learning videos can be found on our [YouTube Channel](https://www.youtube.com/FormaServeSystemsLtdLoughton)

-Subscribe to our YouTube channel to get the latest news &amp; updates on our f_Learning videos at this [link.](https://www.youtube.com/FormaServeSystemsLtdLoughton?sub_confirmation=1 )
+Subscribe to our YouTube channel to get the latest news &amp; updates on our f_Learning videos at this [link](https://www.youtube.com/FormaServeSystemsLtdLoughton?sub_confirmation=1 )

 ## 🔗 IBM Customer Stories - FormaServe